 The train pulled forward to pick us up.

 There are candy cane signs and light poles in North Pole.

 This sign says North Pole Middle School to the right and North Pole High School to the left.
-We headed east to Chapados to do a Photo Runby.
+We headed east to Chapados to do a photo runby.

-The back up move.
+The reverse move.

-We returned to the junction with the Fairbanks International Airport Branch and after clearing the switch and stopping to throw it.
+We returned to the junction with the Fairbanks International Airport Branch after clearing the switch and stopping to throw it.

 Views on the way to Saulich.